jeffreymoro/jeffreymoro-dot-hugo/content/blog/against-cop-shit.md

 So why do we have cop shit in our classrooms?

 One provisional answer is that the people who sell cop shit are very good at selling cop shit, whether that cop shit takes the form of a learning management system or a new pedagogical technique.
 Like any product, cop shit claims to solve a problem.
-We might express that problem like this: the work of managing a classroom, at all its levels, is increasingly complex and fraught, full of poorly defined standards, distractions to our students' attentions, and new opportunities for grift.
+We might express that problem like this: the work of managing a classroom, at all its levels, is increasingly complex and fraught, full of poorly defined standards, distractions to our students’ attentions, and new opportunities for grift.
 Cop shit, so cop shit argues, solves these problems by bringing order to the classroom.
 Cop shit defines parameters.
 Cop shit ensures compliance.
 Cop shit gives students and teachers alike instant feedback in the form of legible metrics.

 In short, cop shit operates according the the logic of datafication.
 Indeed, the rise of ed tech has seen the multiplication and proliferation of unprecedented forms of cop shit.
 See, for instance, this illuminating post on the ["The 100 Worst Ed-Tech Debacles of the Decade,"](http://hackeducation.com/2019/12/31/what-a-shitshow) published at the end of last year.
 It's a murderer's row of cop shit.